imrafaelmerino/java-fun/docs/README.md

 ```

 You need to create two functions.
-The first one is how to go from the type
+The first one is how to go from the generic type
 Exception to the specific subtype RuntimeException, and the second one is
-the other way around (since a RuntimeException is aN Exception, just return it).
+the other way around (since a RuntimeException is an Exception, just return it).

-But you can create Prism to extract a subset of values with a specific property
-But you can create Prism to extract a subset of values with a specific property
+But you can create a Prism to extract a subset of values with a specific property
 from a more generic set.
 For example, let's create a Prism to get all strings that
 are integer numbers: